coldtype/coldtype/docs/tutorials/geometry.rst

 A ``Rect`` has lots of methods, though the most useful ones are ``inset``, ``offset``, ``take``, ``divide``, and ``subdivide``.

-Here’s a simple example that insets, offsets, and takes.
+Here’s a simple example that insets, offsets, subtracts, and then subtracts again.
+(Probably not something I’d write in reality, but good for demonstration purposes.)

 .. code:: python

     @renderable((700, 300))
     def iot(r):
-        return (DATPen()
+        return (P()
             .rect(r
-                .take(0.5, "mnx") # "mnx" refers to the edge of the rectangle "minimum x" .inset(20, 20)
+                .take(0.5, "W") # "W" for "West"
+                .inset(20, 20)
-                .offset(0, 10))
+                .offset(0, 10)
+                .subtract(20, "E")
+                .subtract(10, "N"))
             .f(hsl(0.5)))

 .. image:: /_static/renders/geometry_iot.png